glurp/minitcp/README.md

 * no mainloop,
 * many threads are created/deleted.
-* it is useful for send some data one shot, test a ascii communication in few minutes...
+* it is useful for send some data one-shot, test a ascii communication in few minutes...
 * should be equivalent to netcat+bash ...